-Most of this post I’ve actually had just sitting here waiting for me to get my head around constructing this properly but I come across Thrive Leads through the Lead Generation stage of the My Online Start-Up (Free Course) and I actually applied to join the Thrive Themes affiliate program.
+Most of this post I’ve actually had just sitting here waiting for me to get my head around constructing this properly but I come across Thrive Leads through the Lead Generation stage of the My Online Start-Up (Free Course) and I actually applied to join the Thrive Themes affiliate program after.

 I got my email tonight about being accepted and after reading this I thought – do you know what Alex (that’s me by the way) What about your post you started writing about Thrive Architect?

 Believe it or not, I didn’t click right away that Thrive Leads and Thrive Architect were part of the same platform.
 Silly I know🤣 but when I did I thought it was a good time to finish this.

 As for Elementor Pro well, that is the reason I found out about Thrive Architect actually.
 I was originally going to do this post called Gutentor Blocks Vs. Elementor Pro but I couldn’t find a key phrase for this with a good SEO score.
 Hence why I chose what I did.

 Anyway, aside from this Page Builders are definitely something worth looking into if you have a website and these are both very good examples;